Skip to Content

 The Milwaukee County Aging and Disability Resource Center is pleased to announce that our new Options Counseling Form is now available online.
 Community members and caregivers can now easily request support to explore long‑term care options directly through our website.

 We are excited to announce the return of the Food Truck.
-Please consider joining us at the Muslim Health & Community Center on the first and third Thursday of June, July, August and September. (weather-permitting)
+Please consider joining us at the Muslim Health & Community Center twice a month on Thursdays in June, July, August and September. (weather-permitting)

 Growing Connections!